brandonchartier/coppice/README.md

 A curried function that dispatches an action.

-- `type` is the specific action name to call.
+- `type` is a string that specifies which action to call.
-- `payload` is an object of data that you would like to call an action with.
+- `payload` is a value that you would like to pass to your action.

 #### Action